 The good news is you can use that same power to turn things around.

-Try this: Every time you hear him pour another drink, take that as your cue to do one thing to take care of you.
-Imagine how incredible you’ll feel – how energized and accomplished and strong – if every time he turns on the TV you go for a walk, prep food for the following day, or just slam a glass of water and take a few deep breaths.
+Try this: Every time you hear him pour another drink, take that as your cue to do one thing that takes care of you.
+Imagine how incredible you’ll feel – how energized and accomplished and strong – if, every time he turns on the TV, you go for a walk, prep food for the following day, or just slam a glass of water and take a few deep breaths.
 (If you have any other suggestions for what you can do to care for yourself in moments like this, please leave them in the comments below.)

 The more miserable you let yourself be because of him, the more of a reason he has to check out, numb out, and disappear into the news and brews void.
 And who can blame him?
 Who wants to interact with someone who resents them and constantly tries to change them?
 The best thing you can do for the both of you is to take the best care of yourself that you can – starting with healing your relationship to food.

 If you take my suggestion, you’ll have the satisfaction of living in line with what you want, and he’ll see that you’re kicking ass and taking names while he’s, you know, not.
 If he’s got any self-awareness left, watching you do All The Things That Make You Happy may make it harder for him to continue to do nothing but check out.

 In the end, he won’t change unless and until he’s too uncomfortable to stay the same.
 The longer you let yourself feel stuck and miserable because you’re not not taking care of yourself, the longer he’ll be able to say, “Well, at least I’m not as miserable as her” as he settles in for another night of alcohol and screen-induced oblivion.

 Do what you need to do to feel well, cared for, healthy, strong, and sane.
 You deserve to feel good when you wake up in the morning, and that’s true no matter what your man opts to do with his time.